Waldo-Blom/CV-website/README.md

 ### Header
  - [ ] Nav hover
  - [ ] Dark / Light modeS
+ - [ ] Add buttons for linkedin and github at top right of nav bar

 ### Body
 - [ ] Create a basic design for the rest of the body layout